daltonh/arb/doc/content/simulation_setup/index.md

   "CELL_DERIVED <phi_normal_c[l=$l]> 'celldivgrad[l=$l](<phi_f>)' ON <allcells>\n";
 }; return $code; }}
 ```
-There are also functions to automate the loop process for expanding vector and tensor expressions, also based on the dimension range defined in the global string variable '<<dimensions>>':
+There are also functions to automate the loop process for expanding vector and tensor expressions, also based on the dimension range defined in the global string variable `<<dimensions>>`:
 ```arb
 # this expands two expressions to become vectors, replacing $l instances
 {{ return vector_expand(